Authors: Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 Environmental management is an additional dimension of measuring port performance.
 Environmental performance measurement is closely related to the proper reporting practice.
-The link is so crucial that it might be argued that environmental management is an integral part of the measurement of environmental-related performance.
-The publicly available environmental reports, the communication of the environmental policy to stakeholders is a tool to involve stakeholders in monitoring trends in environmental performance and develop initiatives towards future improvements.
-For instance, it can involve a defined procedure for consulting with the local community on the port’s environmental program.
+The link is so crucial that it might be argued that environmental management is an integral part of the measurement of environment-related performance.
+The publicly available environment reports and, the communication of environmental policy to stakeholders are tools for involving stakeholders in monitoring trends in environmental performance and develop initiatives towards future improvements.
+For instance, this communication can involve a defined procedure for consulting with the local community on the port’s environmental program.

 An additional group of port performance indicators worth mentioning is occupational health, safety, and security indicators.
 While for occupational health, there is a wider acceptance of its use, the same does not apply for safety and security.
-These metrics are increasingly implemented by ports, not least as current international standards and conventions adopted by international legislation (e.g., the International Maritime Organisation SOLAS Convention) underlines the need to evaluate the performance of ports in these areas as well.
+Ports increasingly implement these metrics, not least because current international standards and conventions adopted by international legislation (e.g., the International Maritime Organisation SOLAS Convention) underline the need to evaluate the performance of ports in these areas as well.

 6. Financial Performance

 It might be argued that efficient operations do not necessarily translate to a profitable financial outcome.
-The financial assessment is better standing as part of a balanced scorecard approach, considering financial and non-financial performance dimensions.
-The latter includes efficient operating procedures and user satisfaction, internal business process, learning, and growth perspectives.
-By including the interests of management, customers (port users), employees, and equity owners simultaneously, such an approach allows evaluating port performance comprehensively.
+A financial assessment is better regarded as part of a balanced scorecard approach, considering financial and non-financial performance dimensions.
+The latter includes efficient operating procedures and user satisfaction, internal business processes, learning, and growth perspectives.
+By including the interests of management, customers (port users), employees, and equity owners simultaneously, such an approach allows comprehensive evaluation of port performance.
 Port financial performance criteria are still among the most considered part of port performance for managers and investors.

 Focusing strictly on profit maximization policies alone may lead to a partial analysis.
 Comparing net profits against operating profits, in some cases, net profits might appear to be higher than operating profits.
 This outcome is mainly associated with the realization of extraordinary one-off earnings that result in a slight improvement in bottom-line results.
-Improved port profitability due to irregular factors might impose skepticism on the robustness of ports’ long-term growth potential.
-For example, it might be due to a lack of investments.
-Irrespective, economic cycles experienced in the shipping industry affect the port business as well.
-As a result, profit margins might be restrained, leading to considerable earnings volatility.
-For these reasons, it is not worth monitoring the financial indicators of any given port alone but focus on the trends observed in ports in the region and beyond.
+Improved port profitability arising from irregular factors might lead to skepticism about the robustness of ports’ long-term growth potential.
+For example, port profitability might be due to a lack of investments.
+Economic cycles experienced in the shipping industry affect the port business as well.
+As a result, profit margins might be constrained, leading to considerable earnings volatility.
+For these reasons, it is not worth monitoring the financial indicators of any given port alone.
+Instead, the focus should be on the trends observed in ports in the region and beyond.

-Financial results are also worth being seen in the light of the operating growth rates of each market that the port serves.
+Financial results are also worth examining in the light of the operating growth rates of each market the port serves.
 Containers, bulk cargoes, car terminals, cruise, and coastal shipping are all markets with different dynamics and diverse revenue and profitability margins.

 7. Port Governance Performance

 Governance performance measurement is a comparatively novel exercise, emerging as more critical following the progress and diversity of port governance reforms.
-This comparatively novel performance measurement allows a better understanding of the decisions undertaken by those responsible for port management.
-It contributes towards the better management of a given port.
-A less sophisticated exercise in terms of data complexity largely depends on realizing its importance by the managing port entity and the setting of priorities regarding which parameters of governance to prioritize.
+This comparatively novel performance measurement allows a better understanding of the decisions undertaken by those responsible for port management, and it contributes towards the better management of a given port.
+A less sophisticated exercise in terms of data complexity largely depends on the realization of its importance by the managing port entity and the setting of priorities regarding which parameters of governance should be prioritized.
 Dimensions of governance performance that are worth measuring include:

 - Serving port governance targets.
 The extent that the governance model in place is advancing the main target(s) set by port.